Tianhao Wang (王天浩)

 Prior to TTIC, I received my Ph.D. from the Department of Statistics and Data Science at Yale University, where I was fortunate to be advised by Zhou Fan.
 I obtained my Bachelor’s degree in mathematics with a dual degree in computer science at the University of Science and Technology of China.

-In 2025, I will join the Halıcıoğlu Data Science Institute at UC San Diego as a tenure-track Assistant Professor.
+In 2025, I will join the Halıcıoğlu Data Science Institute at UC San Diego as an Assistant Professor.

 CVRecent papers(*: equal contribution)